-10 Ways to Avoid Paying a 30% Microsoft Tax on Unified Support
+10 Ways to Avoid Paying a 30% Tax on Unified Support

-On July 1, Microsoft transitioned all its existing technical support plans to what it calls Unified Support.
+On July 1, 2022, Microsoft transitioned all its existing technical support plans to what it calls Unified Support, although it often uses the Premier Support title as well.
+They are essentially the same thing.
 The company says this will streamline how you engage it for support without having to tally up your available problem resolution or reactive support hours.

-The marketing message from Microsoft is clear: No worries about whether you’re running out of hours if you’re encountering a serious issue with your Microsoft software and services, so you can focus on running your business.
+The marketing message from Microsoft is clear: Don’t worry about whether you’re running out of hours, even if you’re encountering a serious issue with your Microsoft software and services, just focus on running your business.

-However, with that security blanket comes an increase in cost; According to some industry experts, enterprises in the US will pay up to 30% more for Microsoft Unified Support.
+While that may sound nice on paper, with that security blanket comes an increase in cost.
+According to some industry experts, enterprises in the US will pay up to 30% more for Microsoft Unified Support.
 When you combine that with your Software Assurance payments, you will pay up to 39% for your maintenance and support, which is 56% higher than the industry average.
-And some client companies are reporting increases even higher.
+Some client companies are reporting increases even higher, with these prices only continuing to climb over time.

 Essentially, you’ll be paying a Microsoft tax for the pleasure of working directly with the vendor’s enterprise support team to keep your systems up and running.
 Many enterprises are asking us if they even have a choice – since they are committed to using Microsoft software and services, will they also need to pay for Microsoft enterprise support?

 The good news is that you do have Microsoft enterprise support alternatives.
-Here are 10 reasons why you should switch to a Microsoft Unified Support alternative to avoid this 30% Microsoft tax:
+These are the 10 most important reasons why you should switch to a Microsoft Unified Support alternative to avoid this 30% Microsoft tax:

 1. Microsoft support representatives in name only.

-Who is actually troubleshooting and working your support tickets?
-You would assume it is Microsoft employees, but that’s usually not the case.
+Do you know who troubleshoots and works on your support tickets?
+You may think that its done by Microsoft employees, but that’s usually not the case.
 Third-party vendors (v-badges) like India-based Tata or Wipro are actually doing the work.
-You can discern this from the email address of the support engineer.
-If you are paying for premium support, you should get premium support.
+You can spot them based on the email address of the support engineer.
+You’re paying for premium support, so you should get premium support.
 US Cloud will never outsource its support services.
-In fact, all TAM/DSE are USA-based, making us ITAR/DFARS compliant.
+In fact, all TAM/DSE are USA-based, making us ITAR compliant.

 2. No flexibility in payment terms.

 At all levels (core, advanced, performance) of Unified Support, your cost is a percentage of your Office 365 and client software annual costs, as well as a cut of your other software and online services annual spend.
-US Cloud only bills you for the services you consume, in the manner that works best for you.
+US Cloud only bills you for the services you use, in a way that works best for you.

 3. Low chance of having a dedicated account management team.

-Depending on the tier of Unified Support you purchase – in other words, how much you’re willing to pay – you will have a dedicated team or share with other Microsoft customers.
+Depending on the tier of Premier/Unified Support you purchase – in other words, how much you’re willing to pay – you will have a dedicated team or share with other Microsoft customers.
 Are you a public sector entity?
-Make sure that a vendor offering a Microsoft Unified Support alternative can assure you only US citizens are handling your support cases so you don’t run afoul of DFARS or ITAR.
+Make sure that a vendor offering a Microsoft Premier/Unified Support alternative can assure you only US citizens are handling your support cases so you don’t run afoul of ITAR.

 4. Extra cost for live proactive support.

-Microsoft Unified (Premier) Support - Outsourced Third Party ContractorsIn the Unified world, non-human proactive support is unlimited.
+Unified world, non-human proactive support is unlimited.
 However, you will pay extra for an engineer.
-Or, if you are a Performance or Advanced tier Unified support customers, you will have a certain number of days built into your contract.
+Or, if you are a Performance or Advanced tier Premier/Unified support customers, you will have a certain number of days built into your contract.
 If having an experienced Microsoft engineer on call to help is important to you, be prepared to pay an additional Microsoft tax for the service.
 Given that many times third-party contractors are handling your support, look for an alternative like US Cloud, which has more than 20 years of experience across all Microsoft technologies as part of the support hours for which you’ve already paid.

 5. Extra cost for online problem resolution support (PRS).

-In the Unified model, you will have unlimited hours … as long as you’re OK with picking up the phone.
+In the Premier/Unified model, you will have unlimited hours if you’re willing to pick up the phone.
 However, maybe you don’t have to call.
-Online services will cost you extra in the Unified Support model.
+Online services will cost you extra in the Premier/Unified Support model.

 6. No improvement in initial response time.

-In the Unified model, the one-hour critical/catastrophic SLA holds except for Advanced tier Unified Support customers.
+In the Premier/Unified model, the one-hour critical/catastrophic SLA holds except for Advanced tier Unified Support customers.
 They’ll have a 30-minute SLA for critical issues.
 For standard problems, expect to wait anywhere between 4 and 8 hours.
-US Cloud responds within 6 minutes to all calls regardless of how critical they may be.
+US Cloud responds within 15 minutes to all calls regardless of how critical they may be.

 7. Lack of third-tier Microsoft support resources.